Written by Editorial Team

 Some women feel that taking medications during pregnancy can adversely affect the health of their developing baby.

-- Wait: If you are having three or more loose stools per day the first and the foremost thing to do is to avoid being panic.
-Generally the condition will recover in a day or two on its own
+If you are having three or more loose stools per day the first and foremost thing to do is to avoid panicking.
+Generally, the condition will recover in a day or two on its own.

-- Medications: If the diarrhea is due to the antenatal or prenatal medications you are taking, then you should consult your doctor for changing the medicines
+If the diarrhea is due to the antenatal or prenatal medications you are taking, then you should consult your doctor for changing the medicines.

-- Foods: Diarrhea can also be caused by eating a lot of fast food, fried foods, spicy foods, etc. So refrain from consuming them frequently.
-Also avoid unhygienic, street foods and unfiltered water
+Diarrhea can also be caused by eating a lot of fast food, fried foods, spicy foods, etc. So refrain from consuming them frequently.
+Also avoid unhygienic, street foods and unfiltered water.

-- No self medication: Make sure not to take anti-diarrhea drugs by simply watching their advertisements on television or simply because one of your dear friend has advised.
-Instead of helping you they can worsen the condition
+Make sure not to take anti-diarrhea drugs by simply watching their advertisements on television or simply because one of your dear friends has advised.
+Instead of helping you, they can worsen the condition.

-- Stay hydrated: Keep yourself well-hydrated if you are suffering from diarrhea.
+Keep yourself well-hydrated if you are suffering from diarrhea.
 Loose stools eliminate a lot of fluid and water content from your body and this disturbs the body’s electrolytic balance.
 Dehydration can happen and this can be seriously fatal.
-To combat dehydration, drink at least 12 to 15 glasses of water every day
+To combat dehydration, drink at least 12 to 15 glasses of water every day.

-Dietitians suggest BRAT diet to patients suffering from diarrhea.
-BRAT diet consists of banana, rice, applesauce and toast.
-For better results brown rice and whole wheat bread should be used.
+Dietitians suggest the BRAT diet to patients suffering from diarrhea.
+The BRAT diet consists of bananas, rice, applesauce, and toast.
+For better results, brown rice and whole wheat bread should be used.